 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.74% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Wadesville is a great place for families with children to consider.
-First of all, many other families with children live here, making Wadesville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Wadesville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Wadesville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Wadesville’s overall crime rate is lower than average for the country.

-The education level of Wadesville citizens is substantially higher than the typical US community, as 31.21% of adults in Wadesville have at least a bachelor's degree.
+The overall education level of Wadesville citizens is substantially higher than the typical US community, as 31.21% of adults in Wadesville have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Wadesville in 2022 was $43,918, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $175,672 for a family of four.